 Focus on learning, getting good grades, building friend groups and community, investing in extracurricular activities – and documenting along the way.
 A yearly recap during high school makes it easier to write a strong resume later.

-We as parents are partnering with guidance counselors to ensure that our kids right admissions requirements are being filled.
+We as parents partner with guidance counselors to ensure that our kids right admissions requirements are being filled.
 Usually, it’s when you would determine if your teenager should take the PSAT – Preliminary Standard Aptitude Test.
 Testing isn’t everyone’s thing – so if it’s beneficial for a dry run, taking the PSAT might be helpful.
 Additionally, it’s a good time to start creating a checklist of decision-making criteria, which could be anything from diversity, to athletic programs, to class size, or even location etc. There are so many considerations, knowing what’s important to your teenager’s collegiate experience is critical.
 Know that sometimes these conversations aren’t always easy!
 But, well worth it.

 Tests, Tests, Tests: according to the College Board, juniors tend to have taken the PSAT in the fall and the SAT or ACT in the spring.
 There are also subject tests e.g. SAT II, not mandatory, but can be taken in Junior or Senior year.
 While it’s a critical year for taking all tests required for applications and admissions, it’s also important to find out if there are any other qualifying tests required – finding out you’re missing a qualification while in the application process is a tough pill to swallow!

 - Interests, majors, minors, etc. The CollegeBoard is a great resource as it allows you to make comparisons by filtering and accessing more than 2,000 colleges.